-Professor Greene’s research interests range from the ecological dynamics of marine animal populations to the effects of global climate change on ocean ecosystems.
-More recently, he has led an international consortium of universities and other organizations conducting algal bioenergy research to help develop pathways for transitioning from fossil fuels to more sustainable energy sources.
+Dr. Greene’s research interests range from the ecological dynamics of marine animal populations to the effects of global climate change on ocean ecosystems.

 Dr. Bruce Monger received his PhD in Oceanography from the University of Hawaii, Manoa in 1993.
 He was a Postdoctoral Fellow at the NASA Goddard Space Flight Center in Maryland for two years before coming to Cornell in 1997 as a Senior Researcher, and more recently a Senior Lecturer, in the Department of Earth and Atmospheric Sciences.
 Bruce’s research centers on the use of satellite observations to study how natural variability in ocean dynamics impacts marine ecosystems at ocean basin and global scales.
 He teaches a highly popular course at Cornell University: “Introductory Oceanography” with an attendance that has grown to over 1000 students.
 A major theme of the course centers on environmental threats to the ocean and the importance of citizen activism to pressure leaders to act now to make a more sustainable world that is fair to future generations.
 His course was featured as part of a New York Times article on 10 interesting courses in the United States (http://nyti.ms/1o0Gu5u).